-High performance of the system is also very important.
-All insurance-related processes can be time-consuming that’s why any management system must provide the functionalities that can save time and efforts of agents.
+The high performance of the system is also very important.
+All insurance-related processes can be time-consuming that’s why any management system must provide functionalities that can save time and effort for agents.

 Automation of all the processes means a simpler workflow.
-Automated systems allow brokers and agents accessing customer data faster, share information, analyze data, make reports, track contacts in one centralized location.
+Automated systems allow brokers and agents to access customer data faster, share information, analyze data, make reports, and track contacts in one centralized location.

 P&C insurance is aimed to protect your home or car by offering liability coverage.
 This type of insurance doesn’t include health or life insurance liabilities.
-P&C insurance types include condo, co-op, renters, auto insurances coverages.
+P&C insurance types include condo, co-op, renters, and auto insurance coverages.
 Let’s find out what key software features are needed to manage P&C insurance.

-Claims Processing module allows insurers automating claims management processes, provide high-quality interaction experience, and cut the claims processing time.
-Usually, platforms for P&C insurance management provide dashboards on which agents and brokers can see every claim data in real time.
+The claims processing module allows insurers to automate claims management processes, provide a high-quality interaction experience, and cut claims processing time.
+Usually, platforms for P&C insurance management provide dashboards on which agents and brokers can see every claim data in real-time.

-Underwriting module ensures that brokers adhere to all the guidelines.
+The underwriting module ensures that brokers adhere to all the guidelines.
 Typically, this module provides automated and manual risk assessment capabilities.
-It can be also integrated with third-party systems to supply the insurers with required data and checklists.
+It can also be integrated with third-party systems to supply insurers with required data and checklists.

 If you want to know more about new product development life cycle, read our latest article on this topic.